 Since multiple configuration groups reside on a factory system load tape, CONFIG is empty on disk after an INSTALL until the system manager copies an appropriate configuration group into it using SYSGEN.
-The following is a list of appropriate configuration groups depending upon which 900 Series system you are working with.
+The following is a list of appropriate configuration groups depending upon which HP e3000 system you are working with.

-The next sections show portions of the default input and output (I/O) configurations carried by:
+The next sections show portions of the default input and output (I/O) configurations as shown in Table D-1.